Philasep/PPython-Pproject/README.md

-# 👋 Hi, I'm Phila September
+# 👋Hi, I'm Phila September.

 🎓 Bachelor of Arts in Organisational Psychology and Media Studies Graduate transitioning into Data Science.
 📊 Postgraduate Diploma in Data Science candidate.